PrabhakerP/CosmosDBHOL/modules/module05.md

 ## 1. Create a console application to read docs

+1. Create 2 local folders C:\CosmosLabs\ReadDocs and C:\CosmosLabs\CreateCosmosDB
-1. Open the terminal from VS code and run these commands.
+2. Open the terminal from VS code and run these commands.

         dotnet new console
         dotnet add package Microsoft.Azure.Cosmos
         dotnet restore

+3. When the project folder is first opened in VS Code:

+        A "Required assets to build and debug are missing.
+Add them?" notification appears at the bottom right of the window.
+        Select Yes.

+4. Run the app by entering the following command in the command shell:

+        dotnet run

-2. Replace this code in Program.cs file:
+5. Replace this code in Program.cs file:

                 using Microsoft.Azure.Cosmos;
                 using System;